syncfusion-content/maui-docs/MAUI/Themes/Keys.md

             <br/>
         </td>
         <td>
-            Color of border when it is keyboard pressed.
+            Segmented controls border color when it is focused using the keyboard navigation keys.
             <br/>
             <br/>
         </td>